tilialabs/tilia-phoenix-connect/README.md

 This application and all code herein is open sourced under the Apache 2.0 license.
 You are free to customize this app as a script and use your modifications for commercial purposes with or without publishing your changes.

-Tilia Labs is the sole maintainer of this repository, but we encourage suggestions and pull requests to help make this app better than ever for our global graphics arts community!
+Tilia Labs is the sole maintainer of this repository, but we encourage suggestions and pull requests to help make this app better than ever for our global graphic arts community!

 ## Coding guidelines